-For every state analysis sample, a logic analyzer needs to know two things:
+For every analysis sample, the logic analyzer needs to know two things:

 - 1. Should some action (like a trigger) be taken as a result of this sample? - 2.
 What should be done with this sample?
 That is, should it be stored in logic analyzer memory or should it be discarded?
-(This question doesn't need to be asked when using a timing analyzer because all samples are stored.)
+(This question doesn't need to be asked when using the conventional timing analyzer configuration because all samples are stored.)

-State analysis trigger definitions are made simpler with a default storage qualifier.
+State and transitional timing analysis trigger definitions are made simpler with a default storage qualifier.
 This makes it possible to ignore, at all trigger sequence levels, the question about what to do with the captured data samples.